---

 ## How to choose a coding-agent test-generation plugin

 - **Match the level you need.** Unit coverage on a JVM stack → Diffblue.
 PR-aligned unit/component → Qodo.
-End-to-end user flows → Shiplight or TestSprite.
+End-to-end user flows → Shiplight for agent-native generation in your repo, Playwright's agent tooling for the code-first route.
 Test-quality audit → Stryker.

-- **Check the integration model.** If you want the *coding agent* to generate tests in-session, you need MCP or an SDK — Shiplight is the MCP-native option; most others are IDE- or CI-triggered, not agent-callable.
+- **Check the integration model.** If you want the *coding agent* to generate tests in-session, you need MCP or an SDK, and you need the tests to land in your repo.
+Shiplight is the agent-native option; playwright-mcp is the open-source one.
+An MCP server that wraps a vendor's cloud console gives the agent a trigger, not authorship.

-- **Prioritize self-healing.** AI-generated UIs change weekly; without self-healing, generated E2E tests become a maintenance backlog.
+- **Prioritize self-healing.** AI-generated UIs change weekly; without self-healing, generated E2E tests become a maintenance backlog, and that is true even when an agent wrote them.
 See [self-healing vs manual maintenance](/blog/self-healing-vs-manual-maintenance).

 - **Pilot one module first.** Run a single service through the toolchain and measure coverage gain, stability, and maintenance effort before full adoption.
 See [the agentic QA benchmark](/blog/agentic-qa-benchmark).